• Skip to primary navigation

 Brushing teriyaki sauce onto salmon on the grill

 Serve.
-Serve the salmon and drizzle with a bit more teriyaki sauce as desired.
+Serve the salmon and drizzle with a bit more teriyaki sauce as desired for glazed salmon.

 The FDA recommends salmon reach a minimum internal temperature of 145 degrees F when measured with a meat thermometer.
 Cook to 165 degrees F for well done.